County Borough of Rochdale

 Rochdale was, from 1856 to 1974, a local government district coterminate with the town of Rochdale in the northwest of England.

 Municipal borough

-In January 1856 the inhabitant householders of the Parliamentary Borough of Rochdale, Lancashire, petitioned the Privy Council for the grant of a charter of incorporation under the Municipal Corporations Act constituting the town as a municipal borough.
+In January 1856 the inhabitant householders of the Parliamentary Borough of Rochdale, Lancashire, petitioned the Privy Council for the grant of a charter of incorporation under the Municipal Corporations Act 1835 constituting the town as a municipal borough.
 The petition was successful and the charter was granted in September 1856.
-In 1858 the borough corporation took over the powers of the Rochdale Improvement Commissioners, which had been established by private act of parliament in 1825 to watch, light and cleanse the town.
+In 1858 the borough corporation took over the powers of the Rochdale Improvement Commissioners, which had been established by a local act of parliament, the Rochdale Improvement Act 1825 (6 Geo.
+4. c. cxxviii) in 1825 to watch, light and cleanse the town.
 The borough was extended in 1872.

 County borough

 The Local Government Act 1888 constituted all municipal boroughs with a population of more than 50,000 as "county borough"s.
 Accordingly, the County Borough of Rochdale came into existence in 1889, with the powers of both a borough and a county council.
 Rochdale remained within Lancashire for certain purposes such as lieutenancy and administration of justice.

 In 1900 the county borough absorbed the bulk of the neighbouring Castleton Urban District by mutual agreement.